arthurcgusmao/arthurcgusmao.github.io/_posts_under_development/2018-01-20-gradient-descent-and-backpropagation.md

 going to take in the opposite direction of the gradient of the function to get to the (local) minimum.

-In ANNs, the function we're usually trying to minimize is an error (or loss) function, and we can use gradient descent for that.
+In NNs, the function we're usually trying to minimize is an error (or loss) function, and we can use gradient descent for that.
 However, how do we do that when our network has more than one layer?
 How do we propagate the error backwards from the final layers to the initial ones?

+### Gradient descent in neural networks

 ## Backpropagation

 Backpropagation is a short expression for "backward propagation of errors".
-An intuitive idea on how it works: it propagates the output errors of the network backwards, associating a relative value of the error for each unit of the hidden layer.
+Intuitively, it propagates the output errors of the network backwards, associating a relative value of the error for each unit of the hidden layer.
 This relative value is then used to update the weights of that unit.
 The process is repeated for each hidden layer.

-More formally, backpropagation attemps to minimize an error function
+More formally, backpropagation attemps to minimize an error function such as

 $$
     E = \frac{1}{2}(y - \hat{y})^2